makersall/toolkit/pages/10-intro/50-caveats-scope.md

 2) When it comes to children, it's less necessary to advocate for the report's ideas because some of these ideas are already being implemented.
 For example:

-- As we will see in Part 1, there's plenty of work being done on improving coding UX for kids
+- As we will see in our discussion of [Strategy #1](../30-smooth/05-why.html), there's plenty of work being done on improving coding UX for kids
 - Most children are already enmeshed in a variety of community networks, from school to after-school clubs to church programs, and some of these networks are encouraging kids to get involved in coding and design

 3) Adults and children have very different needs.
 For example: